influxdata/telegraf/plugins/inputs/jenkins/README.md

   ## Worker pool for jenkins plugin only
   ## Empty this field will use default value 5
   # max_connections = 5

+  ## When set to true will add node labels as a comma-seperated tag.
+If none,
+  ## are found, then a tag with the value of 'none' is used.
+Finally, if a
+  ## lable contains a comma it is replaced with an underscore.
+  # node_labels_as_tag = false
 ```

 ## Metrics